 Follett is committed to data security and supporting our customers’ data privacy needs.
 As student data collection evolves, Follett continues to provide and enhance the necessary levels of security to ensure your student information is secure and private in our learning management and educational systems.

-Protection of individual sensitive and personally identifiable information (i.e. PII) is a priority for Follett.
-To ensure compliance with all applicable privacy legislation Follett has established policies and processes that focus on the protection of all potentially sensitive customer data.
-Follett has invested in technologies that support the protection and provide security of data while in transit or at-rest.
+Protection of individual sensitive and personally identifiable information (PII) is a priority for Follett.
+To ensure compliance with all applicable privacy legislation, Follett has established policies and processes that focus on the protection of all potentially sensitive customer data.
+Follett has invested in technologies that support the protection of and provide security for data while in transit or at rest.

 Follett is proud to be one of the first signers of the national Student Privacy Pledge regarding the collection, maintenance, and use of student personal information.
 The pledge states: “School service providers take responsibility to both support the effective use of student information and safeguard student privacy and information security.”

 Follett takes the Student Privacy Pledge seriously and strives to go above and beyond the privacy constructs defined within.